-The difference between chlorophyll and chloroplast is due to the following factors:
+The difference between chlorophyll and chloroplast is due to the following factors like location and involvement in photosynthesis.

-Chlorophyll exists as a primary photosynthetic pigment inside the chloroplast.
-Chloroplast exists as photosynthetic cell organelles in a plant cell and appears as a membranous structure that resembles mitochondria.
+Existence: Chlorophylls exist as the primary photosynthetic pigments inside the chloroplast.
+Conversely, chloroplasts exist as the photosynthetic cell organelles in a plant cell and possess a membranous structure that resembles mitochondria.

-Chlorophyll mainly absorbs blue and red light energy from the sun and converts it into chemical energy whereas chloroplast is a part where photosynthesis occurs.
+Involvement in photosynthesis: Chlorophyll mainly absorbs blue and red light energy from the sun and converts it into chemical energy, whereas chloroplast serves as a site where photosynthesis occurs.

 To get the idea of chlorophyll and chloroplast involvement in the photosynthetic activity of a plant system, let us suppose:

-- Chloroplast as a unit where food is produced and stored.
+- Chloroplast acts as a unit where food is produced and stored.

-- Chlorophyll as the workers those who prepare a product by the assistance of sunlight.
+- Chlorophyll acts as the workers which prepare products by the assistance of sunlight.

-- Sunlight can consider as a fuel that functions to provide a natural source of energy to the chlorophyll for the production of food.
+- Consider sunlight as a fuel that provides a natural energy source to the chlorophyll for food production.

-- And, carbon dioxide and water can function as a raw material for food preparation.
+- And, carbon dioxide and water serve the raw materials in food preparation.

 Content: Chlorophyll Vs Chloroplast